jandelgado/rabbitmq-http-auth/README.md

 deny
 ```

-Since the `DemoAuthenticator` only allows the `guest` user, this is the
+Since the `DemoAuthenticator` only allows the `guest` user (but with any
-expected result.
+password), this is the expected result.

 ## Test with RabbitMQ